Counting Nucleated Cells from Whole Blood

-Nucleated blood cell concentration is a critical parameter in immunology research.
+Nucleated blood cell, or white blood cell (WBC), concentration is a critical parameter in immunology research.
 Blood samples are often used as starting material in life science and contain a mixture of different cells e.g. lymphocytes, monocytes, granulocytes, hematopoietic stem cells as well as erythrocytes and platelets.
 The nucleated cell fraction is very interesting for scientists working in vaccine and assay development, transplant immunology and cancer research1,2.

 As the isolation procedure of different subpopulations from blood is usually time-consuming and expensive, the NucleoCounter® instruments can determine the number of nucleated cells prior to, and throughout, the isolation process for routine monitoring.
 Evaluate the quality of blood samples after shipping or storage and use the NucleoCounter® instruments for assay readout in pre-clinical animal models and for determining cell count from bone marrow aspirates.

 The NucleoCounter® instruments are a rapid, cost-effective alternative to conventional hematology analyzers, using red blood cell lysis and dual-fluorescence nuclear staining to measure the nucleated cell count and viability in whole blood.

 The analysis itself only takes 50 seconds and does not require instrument warm-up or calibration.
 Thus, the NucleoCounter® is the ideal instrument for research and bioprocessing laboratories with moderate sample processing needs.
 In contrast to hematology analyzers, the NucleoCounter® can be used more broadly for counting cultured cells, with unparalleled precision.